vashanin/not-only-poke-bot/README.md

 ### Environment & keys

-- Ask Vlad for the current .env values if you plan to reuse API keys.
+- Ask **Vlad** for the current `.env` values if you plan to reuse API keys.
 - You may use your own keys instead.
-Copy .env.sample → .env and fill the values.
+Copy `.env.sample` → `.env` and fill the values.
 - Langfuse is required (it stores system prompts and traces).
-Get the Langfuse keys and host from Vlad.
+Get the Langfuse keys and host from **Vlad**.

 ### Prerequisites
 - Docker 24+